Ritushwar/teen_patti/README.md

 ## About TEEN PATTI
 Teen patti is a gambling card game originated in india and popular through south Asia.
 You can also learn about it and basic rules and ranks through [here.](https://en.wikipedia.org/wiki/Teen_patti)

+## Training
+The YOLOv8 model was trained on google colab using [this dataset.](https://universe.roboflow.com/augmented-startups/playing-cards-ow27d/dataset/3) for 50 epochs.

 ## Results
 ![Demo Video](demo.gif)